 When most people do photography they use a camera with a bit missing (otherwise known as a single lens camera).
 However, single lens cameras reduce the 3D world around us into a single plane of a screen or piece of paper; the images are flat.
 Flat photography can be impressive, but images become amazingly real when you see the depth in an image when seen in 3D.
 You see the image exactly as it was when you pressed the shutter.
 It brings back memories of holiday photos so much more vividly when you see the depth in an image.
 3D photography is more complicated than flat photography, but in my opinion, it is so much more rewarding.

 3D photography is much simpler with a twin lens camera, but you can use a single lens camera for 3D photography by taking sequential images.
-In landscape format, you need to take 2 images, moving the camera about 65mm (2.5”) to the right between shots.
+You need to take 2 images, moving the camera about 65mm (2.5”) to the right between shots.
 Keep the camera at right angles to the imaginary line between the lens and subject.
 It is much more reliable to use a slide bar to move the camera across the field of view and the results are more consistent.
-The closest object in the image should be no closer than 2m (30 times the lens displacement), if you include subjects at infinity.
+The closest object in the image should be no closer than 2m (or 30 times the lens displacement), if you include subjects at infinity.